Euphemistic language might spare our blushes in awkward social situations, but it has no place in the diagnostic process.

-Pre Menstrual Syndrome (PMS) – The name given to a variety of physical, mental, and behavioural symptoms caused by the hormonal cycle.
+Pre Menstrual Syndrome (PMS) – The name given to a variety of physical, mental, and behavioural symptoms caused by the menstrual cycle.
 By definition, symptoms occur post ovulation, during the 12-16 days before menstruation starts, known as the luteal phase of the menstrual cycle.

 However, research shows that some people experience ‘PMS’ symptoms around ovulation, as well as just before menstruation.
 For those with 21 day cycles, like me, ovulation happens just after menstruation ends, potentially making it seem as though symptoms occur throughout the cycle.

 So, the menstrual cycle isn’t necessarily monthly, and PMS isn’t necessarily just ‘pre’ menstrual.
-This means that we are going to have to get much more precise in the way we talk about the hormonal cycle and related health issues.
+This means that we are going to have to get much more precise in the way we talk about the menstrual cycle and related health issues.

-Also, since it is impossible to accurately recall symptom occurrence (beyond a couple of weeks), and we need to compare at least two cycles in order to establish any hormonal pattern, the use of a symptom diary becomes a critical tool in the diagnostic process.
+Also, since it is impossible to accurately recall symptom occurrence (beyond a couple of weeks), and we need to compare at least two cycles in order to establish any cyclical pattern, the use of a symptom diary becomes a critical tool in the diagnostic process.